Performance Evaluation of Action Recognition Models on Low Quality Videos: Introduction

-First, when we consider actual applications of action recognition (Fig.~\ref{fig:original}), the input videos might not be of high quality.
-The videos provided by action recognition datasets commonly used in research today are usually of high resolution and high quality.
+First, when we consider actual applications of action recognition (Fig.~\ref{fig:original}), the input videos might not be high-quality.
+The videos provided by action recognition datasets commonly used in research today are usually high-resolution and high-quality.
 However, the resolution of the image might be small if a camera captures the action scene from a distance and the region of interest (ROI) is cropped (Fig.~\ref{fig:low_resolution}).
 In addition, if the camera transmits the video through a connection with limited bandwidth, the video quality will be considerably degraded (Fig.~\ref{fig:low_quality}).
 This situation also occurs in streaming, where the bit rate is dynamically adjusted according to communication conditions.
-In recent years, pre-trained models have become common in many applications, but it is not clear how they perform on such low-quality videos.
+In recent years, using pre-trained models has become common in many applications, but it is not clear how they perform on such low-quality videos.

 Second, the size of the video datasets has been increasing in recent years, and the required disk space has also been increasing.
-When we train action recognition models, it is a common choice to store each video frame as a sequence of numbered JPEG images in advance and load the JPEG images during training.
+When we train action recognition models, it is a common choice to store frames of each video as a sequence of numbered JPEG images in advance and load the JPEG images during training.
 Moreover, a common pre-processing for training is to resize the shorter side of the image in the range of 256 and 320 pixels while maintaining the aspect ratio and then randomly crop a patch of $224 \times 224$ pixels.
 Therefore, videos (or JPEG images) are usually resized to save space.
-When video or image files are further transcoded with a high compression factor, disk space can be further reduced, and the speed of loading video and image files becomes faster.
-The speed factor is essential because the smaller the size of files, the faster it can be loaded via a local network or even over the cloud.
+If video or image files are further transcoded with a high compression factor, disk space can be further reduced, and the speed of loading video and image files becomes faster.
+The speed factor is essential because the smaller the size of files, the faster the files can be loaded via a local network or even over the cloud.
 However, such high compression transcoding is usually not performed since it causes quality degradation and may affect the model performance.

 There is still an open question about how action recognition models are affected by the quality of the input videos.
 For image recognition (not action recognition), there are various studies on the effect of image quality, including object and face recognition at low resolution~\cite{Minimal_Images,Object_Recognition,Very_Low_Resolution,Fine_Grained}, investigations of the effect of recognition models on various image quality degradation such as blur, noise, contrast change, and JPEG compression~\cite{benchmarking,Understanding_How}.
 For action recognition, several methods for low-resolution videos have been proposed~\cite{Extreme_Low_Resolution,TinyVIRAT}; however, the approaches modulate the quality degradation problem by image enhancement to ignore the effect of the video quality degradation.